iwoork/homeforpup/docs/migration/MIGRATION_GUIDE.md

 The migration involves:
 1. Moving shared code to packages
-2. Creating separate apps for adopters and breeders
+2. Creating separate apps for dog-parents and breeders
 3. Updating import paths and dependencies
 4. Configuring build and deployment